Home » Gluten free » Maple Walnut Baked Apples

 a halved baked apple with walnuts inside on a plate.

-Maple Walnut Baked Apples, one of our favorite easy healthy desserts recipe for the holiday cookies, cakes, and pies break you need!
+Maple Walnut Baked Apples, one of our favorite easy healthy dessert recipes for the holiday cookies, cakes, and pies break you need!

 Other Favorite Apple Recipes